vibbits/introduction-to-generative-ai/supplementary/prompting-templates-Morningactivity.md

 ***Example 3.1***
 Explain what is Data, AI model and AI algorithm.
 Consider that I'm a 75 years old without technological background.
 Make it clear, objective and short (maximum 3 paragraphs, 4 lines each)

+- iteration
 You are a secondary school teacher explaining it to 7 years old.

+- iteration
+You are a AI developer expert explaining it to PhD students with a mathematics background

 ## 4. FLIPPED INTERACTION or INTERVIEW EXAMPLE